didadidaboom/bkmist/README.md

 # A back-end for a social app: provided api for different services
 ## Framework
 + Django
+## How could you access this App
-## search "圈子style" in Wechat to check this app
++ search "圈子style" in Wechat to check this app